clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/acd-integration/cloud/add-odigo-integration.md

 1. Go to _WFM > Administration > Scheduling > Employees_{:.breadcrumbs}.
 2. Assign external user identifiers to your people.

-Learn more about {% link_new mapping external user identifiers | features/acd-integration/cloud/import-agent-status-data.md | #map-external-user-identifiers-to-people-in-injixo %} to people.
+Learn more about {% link_new mapping external user identifiers | features/acd-integration/cloud/import-agent-status-data.md | #map-external-identifiers-to-people-in-injixo %} to people.

-## Map agent statuses to injixo activities
+## Map external statuses to injixo activities

-1. Go to _WFM > Administration > Scheduling > Activities_{:.breadcrumbs}.
+1. Go to _Intraday > Configuration_{:.breadcrumbs}.
-2. Assign Odigo activities to injixo activities.
+2. Map external statuses from Odigo to injixo activities.

-Learn more about {% link_new mapping external activities | features/acd-integration/cloud/import-agent-status-data.md | #remap-external-system-activities %} to injixo activities.
+Learn more about {% link_new mapping external statuses | features/intraday/map-external-status.md | #map-external-statuses-to-activities %} to injixo activities.